 - Its concept was new and innovative, yet proven.
 Wal-Mart had been in business for eight years before going public, with more than 30 stores and more than $32 million in sales on the day of its IPO.

 - It had a compelling valuation, trading at just 0.67 times sales when it came public.

 Find the next one

-There are also numerous masters who have shared fully formed ideas on how to earn extraordinary returns in small caps -- from Peter Lynch to Charles Royce to Warren Buffett to Martin Whitman.
-By combining our research capabilities with the outstanding principles these folks have handed down, there's a lot we can do together to increase your wealth over the long term.
+We also have numerous masters who have shared fully formed ideas on how to earn extraordinary returns in small caps -- from Peter Lynch to Charles Royce to Warren Buffett to Martin Whitman.
+By combining our research capabilities with the outstanding principles these folks have handed down, we can do a lot together to increase your wealth over the long term.

-And so, this is the aim of our Hidden Gems community every day, with thousands of members working together and examining the more than 7,000 public companies capitalized at less than $2 billion.
-We see the early outperformance in the long-term charts for Nike
+This is the aim of our Hidden Gems community every day, with thousands of members working together and examining the more than 7,000 public companies capitalized under $500 million.
+We see the incredible long-term outperformance in the charts for Altria

 If you'd like full access to our service for a trial run of 30 days, let us know.
 It's free, and there's no obligation.
-You can see all of our investment recommendations, with full details on each, in our search for the next Wal-Mart-like winner.
+You can see all our investment recommendations -- including the top five stocks for new money now -- in our search for the next Wal-Mart-like winner.

 This article was originally published on Dec.
 17, 2004.
 It has been updated.